DavidKinger1/web-performance/README.md

 // calculate approximate number of pizzas needed according to viewport height and width

 function changePizzaSizes()
-Moved static calculations pizzaDiv, numPizzas, dx, and newwidth out of for loop;
+// Moved static calculations pizzaDiv, numPizzas, dx, and newwidth out of for loop
+// retrieved objects of randomPizzas ID outside of loop and stored in container var

 event window.addEventListener
 stored common element img in d outside of for loop.